Veterans and kidney disease

 Kidney disease risk factors

-High blood pressure is one of the biggest factors that increases your risk for kidney disease and it is the #2 cause of kidney failure.
-Keeping your blood pressure under control can help prevent kidney disease, or help keep it from getting worse.
-About 1 in 3 U.S. adults has high blood pressure.
+High blood pressure is another leading risk factor for kidney disease and the second most common cause of kidney failure, with 1 in 3 U.S. adults diagnosed with high blood pressure.
+Keeping your blood pressure under control can help prevent kidney disease or keep it from getting worse.

 Other risk factors for kidney disease include: